gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

 secured communication via SSL/TLS.
 With the [certificate extension](https://github.com/gardener/gardener-extension-shoot-cert-service) enabled, Gardener can manage commonly trusted X.509 certificate for your application endpoint.
 From initially requesting certificate, it also handeles their renewal in time using the free Let's Encrypt API.

-**There are DNS 2 senarios with which you can use the certificate extension**
+**There are two senarios with which you can use the certificate extension**
 - You want to use a certificate for a subdomain the shoot's default DNS (see `.spec.dns.domain` of your shoot resource, e.g. `short.ingress.shoot.project.default-domain.gardener.cloud`).
 If this is your case, please see [Manage certificates with Gardener for default domain](./request_default_domain_cert.md)
 - You want to use a certificate for a custom domain.
 If this is your case, please keep reading this article.
 ## Prerequisites